Root Canal Vancouver WA

 • Extreme wear.

 • Injury or trauma to the tooth.

-A root canal procedure requires one or more appointments and can be performed by your regular dentist or endodontist (a root canal specialist).
-For more information, call our office to schedule your appointment with Dr. Snodgrass.
+A root canal procedure requires one or more appointments and can be performed by our regular dentist or an endodontist, which is a root canal specialist.
+For more information, call our office to schedule your appointment with Dr. Farmer.

 After you receive a referral for a root canal and schedule it with the endodontist, you will enter the dental office and be prepared for the procedure.
 After you are prepped, there will be some steps that will occur during the procedure.

 The endodontist will apply a topical anesthetic at the site of the root canal.
 Once the area is numb, the local anesthetic will be injected.
 A pinching feeling may occur, but this is temporary.
 You will not be put to sleep for the root canal.
 After numbing has taken place, a tiny hole will be made on the top of the affected tooth.
 After exposing the pulp, special tools known as files will then remove it so that the canals can remain clean.

 After the pulp is out, a layer of antibiotics will be placed to stop any more infections from occurring.
 After disinfection is complete, the tooth will be filled with paste and then sealed with gutta-percha.
 You will then possibly receive antibiotics.
 Once the procedure is done, the original tiny hole will be filled using a temporary filling.
 Having it sealed will help prevent damage caused by saliva.

 Scheduling a Follow-up

 You can expect soreness once the numbing has ceased.
 Inflammation is also a possibility and can be treated at home with either ibuprofen or Tylenol.
 When pain is unbearable, you should consult with the dentist.